 This is where Harness Cloud Cost Management will help you.
 Intelligent Cloud AutoStopping is a unique feature in Harness CCM that will reclaim wasted budget with no change to your infrastructure.
 AutoStopping can stop idle resources when no traffic is detected to the resource, and automatically start it when traffic is received.
 Customers using this feature see substantial savings in their pre-prod environments!

 The main benefits of adding AutoStopping Rules to your cloud accounts are:

 Amazon RDS is one of the most popular managed database services.
-The trends that led us to prioritize support for AutoStopping for RDS are:
+The trends that led us to prioritize support for AutoStopping for AWS RDS are:

 In the next section, we will go through various use cases that are supported today for AutoStopping with RDS.

 There are three kinds of Rules that you can create with AutoStopping for RDS.

 1- EC2 Rule With RDS Dependency – This is perfect for use cases where there is a webserver or application server that connects to an RDS database to access/store data.

 In this scenario, if there is no traffic to the application server (EC2 instance), the AutoStopping Rule will stop both the application server and the RDS database that it connects to.
 As soon as traffic is received by the application server, the Rule will first start the RDS instance, and then the EC2 instance.
 This results in substantial cost savings for both instances.